Crave-Trinity/crave-trinity-frontend/README.md

 ## 🚀 Next Steps

-💥 **1️⃣ Find a technical co-founder:** Not only someone to optimize infra/scaling, but a true visionary.
+💥 **1️⃣ Find a technical co-founder:** Not only to optimize infra/scaling, but a visionary.
 💥 **2️⃣ Start implementing this backend architecture ASAP**
 💥 **3️⃣ Ship, Talk to Users, Iterate**